transcendence1997/transcendence1997.github.io/index.md

 ## Education

-Master of Science, Applied Computing @University of Toronto (2020-2021)
+Master of Science in Applied Computing @University of Toronto (2020-2021)

-Bachelor of Engineering, Computer Science and Technology @Nankai University (2015-2019)
+Bachelor of Engineering in Computer Science and Technology @Nankai University (2015-2019)

-## Interest
+## Interests

 machine learning